evalancaster/handson-2021-version-control/text/21_Maintaining_Git.md

 ## Ensuring reliability

-The linkgit:git-fsck[1] command runs a number of self-consistency checks on the repository, and reports on any problems.
+The [git fsck](https://git-scm.com/docs/git-fsck) command runs a number of self-consistency checks on the repository, and reports on any problems.
 This may take some time.
 The most common warning by far is about "dangling" objects: